WangKehanK/Object-Oriented-Design/BoardGame/src/README.md

 ```
 As you can observe above, when you enter 1 for team 1, the position 1 will be filled by X; and when you enter 2, the position 2 will be filled by O.

-Let's see an example game that team 1 win.
+OK!
+Let's see an example game that team 1 wins.
 ```
 +------+------+------+
 |     X|     O|     3|